bradens17/bradens17.github.io/_projects/2022-01-20-Leak_Tester.md

 # What I learned
 Gained experience creating detailed CAD models and mechanical drawings in SolidWorks for machining.
 Resulted in improving efficiency from previous tester by 400% with a 4-chamber concurrent testing design and removed potential for false results by eliminating technique dependencies.
 Considered material selection consideration with aluminum, steel, plastic and rubber/sealing parts.
-Sourcing components like pneumatic components, bolts, dowel pins, studs.
+Sourcing components like pneumatics, bolts, dowel pins, studs.